S84v/credit-risk/README.md

    - Perform hyperparameter tuning with Optuna to find the best parameters for our models.

 7. **🧪 Model Testing**:
-   - Evaluate models using metrics like accuracy, precision, recall, F1 score, and AUC-classification report to test performance on unseen data.
+   - Evaluate models using metrics like accuracy, precision, recall, F1 score, and classification report to test performance on unseen data.

+8. **⛰️ Git LFS**:
+   - Handle large files using Git LFS.

 ## 🎯 Goal